snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/configuring-how-events-are-sent/index.md

   </TabItem>
 </Tabs>

-:::note Behaviour before version 6.0.0 of the tracker Before version 6 of the iOS and Android tracker, the `bufferOption` and `emitRange` had a slightly different meaning.
+:::note Behavior before version 6.0.0 of the tracker Before version 6 of the iOS and Android tracker, the `bufferOption` and `emitRange` had a slightly different meaning.
 Events were sent right after they were tracked regardless of the `bufferOption` used.
 The `bufferOption` was used to specify the maximum number of events per request and the `emitRange` specified the maximum number of total events to make in parallel requests at once.